Cart

 Travis Grant set the current M2O SUP solo record time of 3:59:52 in 2017

-Watch this interview with Travis Grant before the epic race in 2016 with huge surf at the finish:
+Watch this interview with Travis Grant before the epic race in 2015:

 these were the top 3 finishers of the first BOP: